CatWins/CWNewTab/README.md

 * Set your picture as wallpaper instead of plain background color

 ## Building
-Make sure you have Node.js installed as well as its package manager npm The code uses Gulp to automate workflow, so you need it to be installed globally `sudo npm install -g gulp`
+Make sure you have Node.js installed as well as its package manager npm.
+The code also uses Gulp to automate workflow, so you need it to be installed globally:

+`sudo npm install -g gulp`

-Then to install all devDependencies run from the base directory (the one contains gulpfile.js) `npm install --production=false`
+Then to install all devDependencies run from the base directory (the one contains package.json):

+`npm install --production=false`

-And finally
+And finally:

 `gulp`

+#### And you are done!
-The `build.xpi` file is firefox archive, and the unarchived files should be in `output` directory
+The `build.xpi` file is firefox archive, and the unarchived files should be in `output` directory.